openstack-archive/infra-manual/doc/source/developers.rst

      (such as Jenkins or Gerrit), file (or search for) the bug against the openstack-gate project.

+5. It may also happen that the CI infrastructure somehow cannot finish a job and restarts it.
+If this happens several times, the job is marked as failed with a message of ``RETRY_LIMIT``.
+Usually this means that network connectivity for the job was lost and the change itself causes the job node to become unreachable consistently.

-5. To re-run check or gate jobs, leave a comment on the review with the form "recheck".
+6. To re-run check or gate jobs, leave a comment on the review with the form "recheck".

-6. If a nice message from Elastic Recheck didn't show up in your change when a test in a gate job failed, and you've identified a bug to recheck against, you can help out by writing an `elastic-recheck query <http://docs.openstack.org/infra/elastic-recheck/readme.html>`_
+7. If a nice message from Elastic Recheck didn't show up in your change when a test in a gate job failed, and you've identified a bug to recheck against, you can help out by writing an `elastic-recheck query <http://docs.openstack.org/infra/elastic-recheck/readme.html>`_